Scranton bluesman Clarence Spady shares confessional new single ‘Surrender’

 Today, acclaimed Pennsylvania bluesman Clarence Spady released “Surrender,” the debut single from his first album in 12 years.

 Not one to hide from the mistakes of his past, nor to let his guard down long enough for those demons to return, Spady was inspired to write “Surrender” after one of his daily recovery group meetings held at a local church.
 The theme that morning was surrender.
 At the conclusion of the meeting, he sat down at the piano and the initial seeds were planted.
+For many mornings thereafter, he returned to that piano and his feelings continued to emerge into this intensely emotional composition.

 The song was recorded at Red Rock Recording Studio in Saylorsburg and engineered, mixed, and mastered by Kent Heckman.
 In August, Spady signed with Nola Blue Records in Lancaster, who plan to release the full album in 2021.